For Developers

 An Attendance object represents a Person's attendance of a Meeting.

 When storing attendance data storage can become a significant consideration.
 Attendance records can be 100 times greater than the number of enrollments.
 For that reason, we provide and recommend storing only negative attendance records and those records with flags.
-If you do require positive attendance you can follow the following procedure to convert between the two.
+If you do require positive attendance we explain below how to convert between the two.

 We store attendance information in two key scenarios:

-1. Negative Attendance Records: These are instances when a person is marked absent.
+1. Person was not present: These are instances when a person is marked absent.

-2. Attendance Records with Flags: If a record has an Attendance Flag, for instance, a person may have a valid reason for missing a class or a unique circumstance that needs to be noted.
+2. Records with flags: If a record has an Attendance Flag, for instance, an excused absense.
 In these cases, a flag is added to the record.
-Edlink stores these flagged attendance records
+Edlink stores these flagged attendance records.

 Converting Between Negative And Positive Attendance